DObreja/n_body_program/README.txt

 There were problems last time this package was installed, simply email if it arises.
 ----------------------------------------------------------------------------------
 2023 Remark:
 This project was produced October 2021.
 The main purpose of this project was to complete an assigned task and fulfill certain criteria that would allow for the careful study of a celestial system with an N amount of bodies.
+This project was developed while studying at the University of Northampton.

 If you wish for the report that was produced while utilising this software, please send me a private email.